ASIA : THE BOOM OF NON-SURGICAL AESTHETIC MEDICINE

 Contents

-The evolution of the female beauty canon in Asia
+The evolution of female beauty standards in Asia

-Asia has a rich history of aesthetic aspirations influenced by culture, religion and dynasties.
-These standards of feminine beauty have evolved over the centuries in response to social, economic and cultural changes.
+Asia has a rich history of aesthetic aspirations influenced by culture, religion, and dynasties.
+These female beauty standards have evolved over the centuries in response to social, economic, and cultural changes.

-Beauty standards, whether in China or Europe, reveal a great deal about cultural values and social ideals.
-It is therefore important to adapt treatments to the cultural specificities of each patient.
+Beauty ideals, whether in China or Europe, reveal a great deal about cultural values and societal ideals.
+It is therefore essential to adapt treatments to the cultural specificities of each patient.

 Asian eye